 My teaching is inseparable from a larger intellectual project to understand concepts of value and structures of desire that shape communities both present and past.
 In the community that is the college classroom, I recognize all participants as teachers and learners, while fostering interpretive skills that prepare students to gain confidence as creators of knowledge, themselves.

 I teach courses that traverse fields of American studies; the critical study of ethnicity, race, and migration; women’s, gender, and sexuality studies, and religious studies.
-My recent courses include American Gods: Religious Diversity in the United States (Spring 2020, Skidmore College); Religion and Ethnography (Spring 2019, Yale University); Religion and Capitalism (Fall 2018, Yale University); and Religion and Society (Fall 2017, Yale University, co-taught with Kathryn Lofton).
+Recent courses include Celebrity, Politics, Power (Fall 2020); American Gods: Religious Diversity in the United States (Fall 2020 and Spring 2020); Religion + Ethnography (Spring 2019); Religion + Capitalism (Fall 2018); and Religion + Society (Fall 2017, co-taught with Kathryn Lofton).
 Yale University twice recognized me as a Prize Teaching Fellow, a university-wide honor annually awarded to 10-15 teachers who have shown excellence in pedagogy, mentorship, and classroom instruction.
 Now at Skidmore College, I teach courses focused on the religious history of the Americas and theory/method in the study of religion.